0x5916/0x5916/README.md

 3. **Shapez 2** (a factory-building game all about shapes)
 4. A mix of visual novel games

 Thanks for visiting!
-Dive into my repos, star what you like, or drop me a message—let's connect! 🚀
+I'm constantly tinkering with new projects and ideas.
+If anything catches your eye, let's team up and create something awesome! 🚀
 <!--
 **0x5916/0x5916** is a ✨ _special_ ✨ repository because its `README.dmd` (this file) appears on your GitHub profile.